patonlab/GoodVibes/README.md

 *	The `-c` option specifies concentration (in mol/l).
 It is important to notice that the ideal gas approximation is used to relate the concentration with the pressure, so this option is the same as the Gaussian Pressure route line specification.
 The correction is applied to the Sackur-Tetrode equation of the translational entropy e.g. `-c 1` corrects to a solution-phase standard state of 1 mol/l.
 The default is 1 atmosphere.
 *	The `-v` option is a scaling factor for vibrational frequencies.
 DFT-computed harmonic frequencies tend to overestimate experimentally measured IR and Raman absorptions.
 Empirical scaling factors have been determined for several functional/basis set combinations (e.g. by Radom and Truhlar groups).
 This correction scales the ZPE by the same factor, and also affects vibrational entropies.
 The default value is 1 (no scale factor).
 *	The `-ti` option specifies a temperature interval (for example to see how a free energy barrier changes with the temperature).
 Usage is `-ti initial_temperature, final_temperature, step_size`.
 The step_size is optional, the default is set by the relationship (final_temp-initial_temp) /10
 *	The `-s` option specifies the solvent.
-The amount of free space accessible to the solute is computed based on the solvent's molecular and bulk densities, which is used to correct the volume available to each molecule from the ideal gas approximation used in the Sackur-Tetrode calculation of translational entropy, as proposed by [Shakhnovich and Whitesides](link)<sup>ref</sup>.
-Based on the molecular Currently H2O, Toluene, DMF, AcOH and Chloroform are recognized. " the user can apply translational entropy solvent corrections… (Complete, I don’t know what it is exactly).
+The amount of free space accessible to the solute is computed based on the solvent's molecular and bulk densities.
+This is then used to correct the volume available to each molecule from the ideal gas approximation used in the Sackur-Tetrode calculation of translational entropy, as proposed by [Shakhnovich and Whitesides](http://pubs.acs.org/doi/abs/10.1021/jo970944f)<sup>3</sup>.
+Currently H2O, Toluene, DMF, AcOH and Chloroform are recognized.

 Example 1: python GoodVibes.py example01.out -f 100